Where to Retire: Income, Home, and Taxes

 Maine

-Social Security income is not taxed; other retirement income is partially taxed as there is a deduction available to reduce taxes on retirement income of up to $10,000.
-This may be reduced or eliminated if you also collect Social Security income.
-ME has an average sales tax rate of 5.5% with average property taxes of 1.3% with a homestead exemption worth up to $25,000.
+Social Security income is not taxed in Maine.
+Other retirement income is partially taxed, as there is a deduction available to reduce taxes on pension income of up to $45,864.
+This deduction must be reduced by any taxable and non-taxable Social Security benefits and railroad retirement benefits you receive.
+Maine has a state sales tax rate of 5.5% with average property taxes of 1.3% (this is an average and can vary by municipality) with a homestead exemption worth up to $25,000 of the just value of your home.

 Maryland